NickMara007/Machine-Learning-and-Artificial-Intelligence/Capstone Project/README.md

 In terms of model parameters:
-- Use a Gaussian Process as the surrogate function for every objective function.
+- Used a Gaussian Process as the surrogate function for every objective function.
-- Use a Radial Basis Function (RBF) kernel for smooth or unimodal functions.
+- Used a Radial Basis Function (RBF) kernel for smooth or unimodal functions.
-- Use a Matern kernel, with nu = 2.5, for functions with many local optima.
+- Used a Matern kernel, with nu = 2.5, for functions with many local optima.
-- Start with UCB as the acquisition function.
+- Started with UCB as the acquisition function.
-- Begin with a high kappa, so exploration is favoured.
+- Began with a high kappa, so exploration is favoured.
-- Slowly decay kappa on a weekly basis until weeks 8/9.
+- Slowly decayed kappa on a weekly basis until weeks 8/9.
-- Use Expected Improvement (EI) as the acquisition function from then on, favouring exploitation.
+- Used Expected Improvement (EI) as the acquisition function from then on, favouring exploitation.

 Hyperparameters were tailored to each objective function to model them most accurately.
 My approach was open to adaptation as new information was gathered each week.